524D/mzrecal/README.md

     	max mz error (ppm) for accepting a calibrant for calibration (default 2) -ppmuncal float
-    	max mz error (ppm) for trying to use calibrant for calibration (default 10) -rt string
+    	max mz error (ppm) for trying to use calibrant for calibration (default 10) -quiet
+    	Don't print any output except for errors
+  -rt string
     	rt window (s) (default "-10.0:10.0")
   -scorefilter string